-- The pedestrian throughway is the accessible zone in which pedestrians travel.
+- The edge describes the section where a pedestrian interacts with the adjacent buildings or private property and includes entryways and outdoor seating.
+This zone is optional along City streets and may include a concrete or natural surface depending on the adjacent land use. - The pedestrian throughway is the accessible zone in which pedestrians travel.
 It includes a minimum eight-foot-wide clear throughway along major collector streets in commercial areas, a minimum six-foot-wide clear throughway for major collector streets in non-commercial areas (e.g., residential) and neighborhood collector streets, and five-feet wide clear throughway along local streets. - The furnishings/ landscape zone is the sidewalk section located between the pedestrian throughway and the curb, and includes street furnishings or landscaping (e.g., benches, lighting, bicycle parking, tree wells, and/or plantings).
 If adjacent to on-street parking, it should also include a clearance distance between any curbside parking and the street furnishing area or landscape strip (i.e., so vehicles parking, or opening doors do not interfere with street furnishings and/or landscaping).
 Streets located along a transit route should incorporate furnishings to support transit ridership, such as transit shelters and benches, into the furnishings/landscape strip.
-It should include a minimum width between $\frac{1}{2}$ and three feet along City streets.
+It should include a minimum width between 1⁄2 and three feet along City streets.

-• The buffer is the space between the pedestrian throughway and the vehicle travel way, and may consist of bike facilities, on-street parking, curb extensions, or other elements.
+The buffer is the space between the pedestrian throughway and the vehicle travel way, and may consist of bike facilities, on-street parking, curb extensions, or other elements.
 This is also the location where users will access transit.
 It should include a minimum width between 1⁄2 and three feet along City streets, depending on the functional classification, and encompasses the width of on-street parking, bike facilities, and furnishings/landscape zone.